tidy-finance/website/docs/50_parametric_portfolio_policies.md

 ##        0.189       -2.007
 ```

-The resulting values of $\theta$ are easy to interpret intuitively.
+The resulting values of $\hat\theta$ are easy to interpret intuitively.
 Expected utility increases by tilting weights from the value-weighted portfolio towards smaller stocks (negative coefficient for size) and towards past winners (positive value for momentum).

 ## More model specifications